-ZeroChaos, founded in 1999, is little-known company that I’ve become interested in.
-They provide contract employees (or “contingent workforce solutions”) for Google, IBM, and many other large companies.
+ZeroChaos, founded in 1999, was a little-known company that I first became interested in years ago.
+They provided contract employees (or “contingent workforce solutions”) for Uber, Google, IBM, and many other large companies.

-My company Museum Hack recently started to receive a lot of applicants for our remote positions from people who had previously worked for ZeroChaos.
+My interest and reason to write this article is that my old company Museum Hack started to receive a lot of applicants for our remote positions from people who had previously worked for ZeroChaos.

 ZeroChaos Company Timeline